 SiteGround offers WordPress hosting on Google Cloud’s network

-SiteGround hosts its beginner-friendly plans on Google’s Cloud network and NGINX and Apache servers, offering excellent site performance and reliable uptime.
+SiteGround hosts its beginner-friendly plans on Google Cloud’s network and on NGINX and Apache servers, offering excellent site performance and reliable uptime.
 In addition, these plans offer managed WordPress features to make managing your Multisite network that much easier.
 One standout feature is the SG Optimizer plugin, which lets you tune up your Multisite setup in one go.
+However, keep in mind that it comes at a higher price than other alternatives.

 8. Bluehost